indrekis/cpm_img/ReadMe.md

 # Introduction

-CPMimg is a wcx (archive) plugin for 64-bit and 32-bit Total Commander (TCmd) that provides read-write access to CP/M disk images.
+CPMimg is a WCX (archive) plugin for 64-bit and 32-bit Total Commander (TCmd) that provides read-write access to CP/M disk images.

 Key features:

-- Supports read-write access to CP/M any disk formats supported by the [libdsk](https://www.seasip.info/Unix/LibDsk/) and [cpmtools](https://github.com/lipro-cpm4l/cpmtools).
+- Supports CP/M disk formats described by a [cpmtools](https://github.com/lipro-cpm4l/cpmtools)-compatible `diskdefs` file and accessible through [LibDsk](https://www.seasip.info/Unix/LibDsk/).
- - So, TD0 format support is read-only.
+  - So, TD0 images are read-only.
- - Note: CP/M images are extremely diverse and mostly saved using a dedicated archiving format, containing disk structure information.
-Most popular are [ImageDisk](http://dunfield.classiccmp.org/img/) (.IMD) and [Teledisk](http://dunfield.classiccmp.org/img42841/teledisk.htm) (.TD0).
- - Libdsk required extensive though trivial patching because of command-line oriented error handling.
+  - Libdsk required extensive though trivial patching because of command-line-oriented error handling.
-- The config file selects the current image format based on the ``diskdefs`` file in ``cpmtools`` format.
-If the image cannot be opened using this format, it asks for the format to use, showing the compatible or partially compatible formats.
-  - If no such formats are found, it will show all possible formats.
+- Supports raw sector images and container formats handled by LibDsk.
+CP/M disk layouts are highly diverse; commonly used container formats include [ImageDisk](http://dunfield.classiccmp.org/img/) (`.IMD`) and [Teledisk](http://dunfield.classiccmp.org/img42841/teledisk.htm) (`.TD0`).
+- Uses the configured `image_format` as the default `diskdefs` entry.
+If that format cannot be mounted, or if the resulting CP/M directory does not look correct, the plugin can ask the user to select another format instead of exposing random image data as files.
+- Provides advisory format hints based on preliminary LibDsk geometry and, where useful, the exact image payload size.
+These hints narrow the candidate list but do not constitute automatic format detection.
+- Allows the selected format to be used only for the current image, retained as the default for later images in the current TCmd session, or saved persistently to `cpmdiskimg.ini`.
+- During the session, keeps the format selection local to each opened archive.
+Changing the default for later images does not alter an archive that is already open.

 # Installation